BhavanSekar/SDLC_9_Winterfell-LibraryManagement/README.md

 3.Run the following command :-

    * make
    * make run

 **On Windows**

-1. Follow this tutorial to install gcc compiler to your windows machine.
+1.Follow this tutorial to install gcc compiler to your windows machine.

-2. Open the project Implementation directory inside command prompt.
+2.Open the project Implementation directory inside command prompt.

-3. Run the following commands inside command prompt
+3.Run the following commands inside command prompt

    * make
    * make run